Akinori-F-Ebihara/Semantic_Scholar_API_crawler/README.md

 -N: Number of posted papers per search

 ### (ii) Periodic execution
-Run periedically at the specified date and time.
+Simply omit the `-o` option to run periedically at the specified date and time.
 Best practice is to run the script on a network-connected server such as RaspberryPi.

  `python SS_crawler.py -k your+keywords -N 3 `

+To modify the date, change the variable at the header of the `SS_crawler.py`.
 See 3.
 Details for more advanced options.

 ## 2. Background and Motivation